wyldphyre/MDTagger/README.md

 ## To Do

-- Enhance the volume matching to find the series at the same time
+- Really need to overhaul the filename parsing to be more reliable and to be able to cope with more scenarios